eoinmurray/ising-model/reports/index.md

 import { reshapeArray, toTidyData } from './components/utils.js'
 ```

+The Ising is a tool used in statistical physics to study phase transitions and collective dynamics in systems with
+many interacting parts.
+Initially designed to represent ferromagnetism, it models spins on a lattice that can take one of two states, interacting with their neighbors.
+Its applications extend to areas like neural network activity, protein folding and quantum cluster states.
+The model's simplicity allows for analytical solutions in certain cases and computational approaches in others, making it broadly applicable for exploring the connection between microscopic interactions and macroscopic phenomena.

 Here I'm making a small monte carlo simulation of an Ising Model with Glauber dynamics.

 ### 1. **Energy of the Ising Model**: